Dipg/mental/pages/¿Cuál sería el crecimiento del Pib Per-Cápita Español si no se hubiese dado la crisis financiera del 2008_.md

 	- Problema
 	-
 	- Hipótesis
-	- China logro un crecimiento acelerado debido a que fue acepta en la OMC a partir del año 1995
+	- China logro un crecimiento acelerado debido a que se introdujoo a la  OMC a partir del año 1995
 	- Objetivos
 	- # Metodología
 	- # Análisis Descriptivo